 Here’s a list of best practices for beginners to avoid heat transfer paper mistakes at home.

-Skip using iron-on heat transfer papers if you ever want professional results.
+- Skip using iron-on heat transfer papers if you ever want professional results.
+Go with a professional heat press, these are all going for under $150!

 One last thing before I leave you.
 As you start your adventure, I suggest ordering samples from different companies and trying them out.
 This will not only give you peace of mind but will save you time and money down the road.